 You notice that someone you don’t know is watching you closely.

-He's following your every word, and when you finally finish speaking, he leans in to ask a question…
+They're following your every word, and when you finally finish speaking, they lean in to ask a question…

 Where did you learn to speak English so well?

-Rather than responding to your ideas or asking an insightful question, this guy is focused on how you sound when speaking.
+Rather than responding to your ideas or asking an insightful question, this person is focused on how you sound when speaking.

-Rather than continuing with the flow of conversation, you now have to explain your story once again: where you learned English, your graduate studies in the US, the fact that you’ve lived here for quite a while.
+Rather than continuing with the flow of conversation, you now have to explain your story once again: where you learned English, your graduate studies in the US, the fact that you’ve lived and worked here for years.

-Of course, you may be able to brush this question off and return to the conversation at hand.
+Of course, you may be able to brush this question off and return to the conversation.

 But you wouldn’t be here if you didn’t think there was something you could do to improve how you sound when speaking English.